Transform Health Knowledge with the Diploma in Nutrition

 - Explore nutritional considerations for pregnancy, adulthood, and older age

-- Understand the role of diet in the prevention and management of chronic diseases
+- Understand the role of diet in preventing and managing chronic diseases

-- Examine dietary risk factors linked to cardiovascular disease, diabetes, and obesity
+- Examine dietary risk factors associated with cardiovascular disease, diabetes, and obesity

-- Explore evidence-based nutritional strategies for health promotion
+- Explore evidence-based nutritional strategies for long-term health promotion

-- Discuss the importance of long-term dietary habits in disease prevention
+- Discuss the importance of sustainable dietary habits in disease prevention

 - Interpret nutritional information on food labels accurately

-- Apply national dietary guidelines to meal planning
+- Apply national dietary guidelines to effective meal planning

-- Understand the concept of portion control and energy balance
+- Understand portion control and its role in energy balance

-- Develop skills for promoting healthier food choices
+- Develop skills to promote healthier and informed food choices

-- Explore the link between nutrition and brain function
+- Explore the relationship between nutrition and brain function

 - Understand the impact of diet on mood, behaviour, and cognitive performance